lululxvi/deepxde/docs/demos/pinn_forward/ode.2nd.rst

     bc = dde.icbc.OperatorBC(geom, error_2, boundary_l)

-Now, we have specified the geometry, PDE residual, the initial condition and the boundary condition.
+Now, we have specified the geometry, PDE residual, and the initial conditions.
 We then define the PDE problem.
 Note: If you use `X` in `func`, then do not set ``num_test`` when you define ``dde.data.PDE`` or ``dde.data.TimePDE``, otherwise DeepXDE would throw an error.
 In this case, the training points will be used for testing, and this will not affect the network training and training loss.
 This is a bug of DeepXDE, which cannot be fixed in an easy way for all backends.

 .. code-block:: python